 A person’s criminal history determines if a DUI charge is a first, second, or subsequent offense.
-A DUI is considered a second offense if the driver has a prior DUI conviction that occurred within the past ten years.
-A second DUI is a felony conviction in Oklahoma.
-And a DUI conviction by a person with a previous felony DUI will be considered a “third” offense—although not explicitly called a “third” offense by the DUI statute.
+A DUI is considered a third offense if the driver has two prior DUI convictions that occurred within the past ten years.
+And a DUI conviction by a person with a previous felony DUI will be punished as a “third” offense—though not explicitly called a “third” offense by the DUI statute.
 Prior DUIs also include any conviction similar to a DUI charge from another state or municipality.

-Jail time.
-A third offense DUI carries a minimum one-year jail sentence.
-However, the convicted motorist can spend up to ten years in jail.
+A third-offense DUI carries a minimum one-year jail sentence.
+However, the convicted motorist can spend up to ten years behind bars.
 The Department of Corrections gets to decide whether the term of imprisonment should be served in jail, a substance abuse center, or the Department of Corrections substance abuse treatment program.

 In addition to any treatment ordered, the convicted motorist must also complete 240 hours of community service and use an ignition interlock device for up to two years.

 The fines are doubled for adult offenders convicted of a third-offense DUI with a minor in the vehicle.
-(Driving under the influence with a minor in the vehicle can also lead to other criminal charges.)
+(Driving under the influence with a minor in the vehicle can also lead to other criminal charges such as child endangerment.)

-The court reports all DUI convictions and deferred prosecutions to the Oklahoma Department of Public Safety.
+The court reports all DUI convictions to the Oklahoma Department of Public Safety.
 For most third-offense DUIs, the Department will disqualify a person from driving for three years.
-In determining the number of prior offenses for license suspensions, the Department considers any chemical test license revocations within the last ten years.
+In determining the number of prior offenses for license suspensions, the Department considers any chemical test license penalties (for DUI convictions, failed tests, and unlawful test refusals) within the last ten years.

-During this revocation period, the licensee can request a modified license.
-A modified license gives the motorist limited driving but requires the use of an ignition interlock device.
+During this revocation period, the licensee can request a modified license by entering into the “Impaired Driver Accountability Program.”
+A modified license gives the motorist limited driving privileges but requires the use of an ignition interlock device.